porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 ```

 ## HIERARCHICAL TEMPORAL MEMORY
-- &square; Finish appendix A
-- &square; Consider adding more figures where appropriate, use lossy compression and resize them
 - &square; Go through the notes, correct mistakes, rephrase where necessary
-- &square; Re-read the pseudo-code and try to write it in my own notation as an appendix of this section

 Paper titled [HIERARCHICAL TEMPORAL MEMORY including HTM Cortical Learning Algorithms][htm-paper] is the first paper presented by the Numenta lab.
 I highlight interesting points from the paper, concepts I have thought about independently before, parts which are confusing to me and statements I find harder to believe without further inspection.